-I found myself wandering around in Florence on Mother’s Day, 2011.
-It was the last day of my second trip there, so I’m trying to see all the things I missed the first time around.
-One of those things was the Villa Bardini, a 17th century mansion and gardens, located a short distance from Palazzo Pitti and the Forte di Belvedere.
+I am wandering around in Florence on Mother’s Day, 2011.
+It’s the last day of my second trip there, so I’m trying to see all the things I missed the first time around.
+One of those things was the Villa Bardini, a 17th century mansion and gardens, a short distance from Palazzo Pitti and the Forte di Belvedere.

 I found a number of paintings in hallways, leading to galleries with lights on motion sensors.
 It was an interesting experience because I didn’t know what I was walking into until I entered a gallery and triggered the lights.
-So imagine my utter surprise, when after viewing several paintings that barely held my attention, I walked into a dark gallery, and the lights came on and exposed this…
+So imagine my utter surprise, when after viewing several paintings that barely held my attention, I walked into a dark gallery, and triggered the lights, and exposed this…

 It’s a Roberto Capucci exhibit.
 I know nothing of this designer, but his work is super impressive in both design and detail.
 It was a real treat being able to walk completely around the mannequins and absorb all of the detail.
 The first room I walked into, contained this single dress, titled “Giorgini”:

 Capucci created this ‘fabric sculpture’ in honor of his mentor, Giovanni Battista Giorgini, who is considered the father of Italian fashion.
 Born in 1898, Giorgini started in the early 1920’s to promote “Made in Italy” by opening a buying office in Florence and catering to American department store customers, products of Italian high crafts in silver, leather, Florentine straws, Murano glass and Faenza ceramics.
 After surviving the Depression and WWII, in 1945 he organized the Allied Gift Shops across Italy, and brought an exhibition titled “Italy at Work” to Chicago in 1947.